Eupithecia longidens

 Similar Taxa

-- Other Eupithecia speciesAll Eupithecia share narrow and similar resting posture.
+- Other Eupithecia speciesAll Eupithecia share narrow wings and similar resting posture.
 Species-level identification requires genital examination and is not possible from external appearance alone.

 More Details